mendix/docs/content/en/docs/developerportal/operate/metrics.md

 | **ws/**        | SOAP webservice call request handler                      |
 | **xas/**       | Request handler used by the Mendix Runtime itself         |

-Additional information about request handlers is available in the *Requests* section of [Monitoring Mendix Runtime](/refguide/monitoring-mendix-runtime/#request-handlers) and the *Applying Access Restrictions to Unnecessary Request Handlers* section of [How To Implement Best Practices for App Security](/howto/security/best-practices-security/#request-handlers).
+Additional information about request handlers is available on the following pages:

+* The [Requests](/refguide/monitoring-mendix-runtime/#request-handlers) section of *Monitoring Mendix Runtime*
+* The [Applying Access Restrictions to Unnecessary Request Handlers](/howto/security/best-practices-security/#request-handlers) section of *How To Implement Best Practices for App Security*

 ### 4.2 User Accounts and Login Sessions{#Trends-appmxruntimesessions}

-The **User Accounts and Login Sessions** graph shows the number of logged-in named and anonymous user sessions for your application.
+The **User Accounts and Login Sessions** graph shows the number of logged-in user sessions for your application.
+It includes both named and anonymous users accounts.

 {{< figure src="/attachments/developerportal/operate/metrics/user-accounts-logins.png" >}}